Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: NUMERICAL EXAMPLES

+Additionally, to further verify the influence of initial values and observed samples on the convergence of different algorithms, we randomly generated 100 sets of randomized tests.
+The statistical results of the objective function values and execution times for fitting the exponential model using different algorithms are illustrated in Fig. \ref{fig:4.35} (AM: 2.70 ± 1.42, BCD: 14.02 ± 13.33, Joint: 3.20 ± 4.69, VP: 2.74 ± 5.16, VPLR: 2.67 ± 0.23) and Fig. \ref{fig:4.36} (AM: 0.152 ± 0.088, BCD: 0.018 ± 0.007, Joint: 0.016 ± 0.0.10, VP: 0.032 ± 0.078, VPLR: 0.014 ± 0.026).
+As shown in the figures, we can find that compared to the traditional VP and AM algorithms, VPLR converges more quickly to a better value and reduces overall execution times.
+While the BCD and Joint algorithms exhibit relatively low execution times, likely because they do not account for parameter coupling and do not require the solution of subproblems; however, however, this often leads to poorer convergence performance, as illustrated in Fig. 4.

-The comparison of the above experimental results demonstrates that the VPLR algorithm proposed in this paper, due to its ability to adeptly handle the coupling relationship between the parameters in the model and compensate for the effect of large residual on the reduced objective Hessian matrix during the iteration process, is capable of finding a superior solution more rapidly.
+The comparison of the above experimental results demonstrates that the proposed VPLR algorithm, due to its ability to adeptly handle the coupling relationship between the parameters in the model and compensate for the effect of large residual on the Hessian matrix of the reduced objective function during the iteration process, is able to converge more quickly to a superior solution.